mpv-player/mpv/DOCS/man/options.rst

     location.
 (Instead, the behavior is as if the playlist entries were provided directly to mpv command line or ``loadfile`` command.)

+    This also enables non-network protocols inside the ``mpv://`` URL handler.
+    For example, the youtube-dl hook builds ``edl://`` playlists.
+This effectively allows crossing between network and local boundaries, bypassing safety restrictions, so it should be used with caution.

 ``--access-references=<yes|no>``
     Follow any references in the file being opened (default: yes).
 Disabling this is helpful if the file is automatically scanned (e.g. thumbnail